-Working papers provide an opportunity for research centre members to present their current work in a collaborative and supportive environment in order to gain constructive feedback and refine journal papers in preparation for publication.
+Collaborative publication provides an opportunity for research centre members to present their current work in a supportive environment, gaining constructive feedback in preparation for publication.

 Number One: Layen and Hattingh (January 2017)